Raunak-Sarmacharya/kcn-seniors-docs/docs/event-management/event-creation.md

    - **Full Description**: Detailed event information visible to all users
    - Include what attendees can expect
    - Mention any requirements or preparation needed
-   - Add general location area (e.g., "Flatrock Community Center area")
+   - Add general location area (e.g., "[Location] Community Center area")

 3. **Event Date & Time:**
    - Set the primary event date and time